No products in the cart.

 Coccydynia:

-Coccydynia is a condition that affects many, yet remains largely misunderstood.
-Often dismissed as mere lower back pain, this ailment specifically targets the coccyx, or tailbone, causing debilitating discomfort.
-But what exactly is coccydynia, and how can you effectively manage it?
+Coccydynia is a condition that affects many but remains largely misunderstood.
+Often dismissed as just another kind of lower back pain, this ailment targets the coccyx—or tailbone—leading to discomfort that can be surprisingly debilitating.
+So, what exactly is coccydynia, and how can you manage it effectively?

-What causes this?
-Several factors can contribute.
-Trauma from a fall, prolonged sitting on hard surfaces, childbirth, and even degenerative diseases can be culprits.
-Women are particularly at risk, owing to the broader structure of the female pelvis and the stress childbirth places on the coccyx.
-Athletes, those with a sedentary lifestyle, and individuals with obesity are also more prone to developing this condition.
+What causes this pain?
+Several factors can come into play.
+Trauma from a fall, sitting for long periods on hard surfaces, childbirth, and degenerative changes in the spine can all be culprits.
+Women are particularly at risk due to the shape of the pelvis and the stresses of childbirth.
+Athletes, people with sedentary habits, and those with obesity are also more likely to develop coccydynia.

 By promoting correct posture and providing necessary support, the BackReviver brace not only aids in recovery but also helps prevent injuries and conditions from developing in the first place.